Cyber Resilience

 CVE-2025-31123 is a high-severity Use of a Key Past its Expiration Date (CWE-324) vulnerability in Zitadel Zitadel.
 Its CVSS base score is 8.7 (High).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Application Access Token (T1550.001); ranked in the top 42.2% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Brute Force (T1110); ranked at the 30th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 Zitadel is open-source identity infrastructure software.
 A vulnerability existed where expired keys can be used to retrieve tokens.
 Specifically, ZITADEL fails to properly check the expiration date of the JWT key when used for Authorization Grants.
 This allows an attacker…